Skip to Content

 • Compliance with all institutional and departmental policies.

-• Completion of staffing commitment of 16 hours per month.
+• Completion of staffing commitment.

 • Active participation in the recruitment efforts of the department.